 How Lisa Helps Clients

 Lisa Starczewski is a trusted business advisor who focuses her practice on several areas of transactional tax law.
 She works closely with pass-throughs, corporate and real estate clients in structuring business transactions, drafting tax provisions, and solving complex tax issues.
 Lisa is a nationally recognized thought leader on Opportunity Zones.
 Because of Lisa’s reputation for listening carefully to clients and providing smart, clear, and actionable answers to tough questions, she has become the principal client relationship manager and team leader for one of the firm’s largest institutional clients.
-She is co-chair of the firm's Tax section and co-chair of the Opportunity Zones Practice Team and a member of the firm's Board of Directors.
+She is chair of the firm's Tax section, chair of the Opportunity Zones Practice Team and a member of the firm's Board of Directors.